raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Multiple Examples

-The OPTIONAL **examples** property may be used to attach multiple examples to a type declaration.
-Its value is a map of key-value pairs, where each key represent a unique identifier for an example and the value is a [single example](#single-example) property.
+The OPTIONAL **examples** property can be used to attach multiple examples to a type declaration.
+Its value is a map of key-value pairs, where each key represents a unique identifier for an example and the value is a [single example](#single-example) property.

-The following is an example of the value of an **examples** property:
+The following example shows the value of an **examples** property:

 ```yaml
 message: # {key} - unique id